rcc-uchicago/murals/questions.md

 Is the following summary of the situation correct?

+You have a large collection of mural images and you'd like a web-based tool for exploring this collection.

-You're seeking as an interactive data visualization where the basic entities for which you have data are:
+The basic entities for which you have data are:
 * sites
 * artists
-  * images
+* **images**

-The visualization should map mural sites and enable the viewer to filter the collection of mural images by a particular set of image features (site, region, artist, date, etc.)
+The tool envisioned is a single-page web app that would enable the user to filter the collection by a particular set of image features (site, region, artist, date, etc.)

 If so ...